The illness caused by this virus, pronounced "sin-SISH-ul," can be as mild as a common cold, but in severe cases may need hospitalization.

 RSV can survive for hours on surfaces such as tabletops, hands and clothing, making it easy for the virus to be transmitted from person to person.

-- Immunocompromised children and adults
+- older adults

 RSV can be dangerous in infants, especially in: